-You’ll not only get a chance to chat with the awesome folks at Burton, but also immerse yourself deep into the challenge by speaking with their customers and visiting their locations.
+You’ll not only get a chance to chat with the awesome folks at Shinola, but also immerse yourself deep into the challenge by speaking with their customers and visiting their locations.

 Interested in deeply learning how to lead your team in research and developing insights about your customers for your organization?
 This workshop is for you.